Please follow us on social media

 I have been married to the love of my life since 2007, and we have 3 lovely children.
 Our teenager is my biggest helper, and she loves the puppies so much.
 My youngest two (twins) are commonly found with a puppy in their laps while watching cartoons in the morning.
 Why do you care about our family?
 For most breeders, the dogs ARE their kids.
 In those cases, the dogs might be 3 or 4 months old before they ever see a child.
 We have learned, however, that the best socialization is to expose the puppies at a young age, to things they may run across.
 Children move fast, they are louder and definitely shorter than adults.
 When my daughter was young, I watched how show dogs reacted to her.
 There was barking, growling, and even cowering.
 You might not have children or even grandchildren who will have access to your new baby.
 But you will likely run across some while on walks, at the dog park, and even the vet.
 Wouldn’t it be nice to know that your dog won’t be freaking out?

 Be sure to share this post.
-The more people that know what to look for, and how to spot them, the more difficult it will be for these despicable people to profit by scamming good and caring people out of their hard-earned money.
-Just click the icons below to share.
+The more people that know what to look for, and how to spot a scammer, the more difficult it will be for these despicable people to profit by scamming good and caring people out of their heard-earned money.
+Just click the icons below to share by email or on you social media.

 Do you know someone who would benefit from or enjoy reading this article?
 Be sure to share it with them!